PhilipJonasFranz/SnipsCompilerGen2/README.md

 ### Utility
  Under `src/REv/Modules/Tools/Util.java` you can find some [Utility Functions](src/REv/Modules/Tools/Util.java) for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
 This is used by the TestDriver.java to set up the runtime environment.

+## Known Issues
+- Merging Header file with implementation discards global variables and imports from implementation file

 ## License and Copyright
  © Philip Jonas Franz